JohnBoulanger/DonkeyKongGame/README.md

 # Donkey Kong Game

 This is a remake of the classic arcade game Donkey Kong, implemented in C. The game utilizes the CPUlator platform for emulating the CPU and running the game code.
-This game can also been ran on a DE1-SoC computer using a VGA and PS/2 keyboard.
+This game can also been ran on a DE1-SoC computer using a VGA display and PS/2 keyboard.

 ![Donkey Kong](gameImages/start.png)